readywater/divergeweekly/content/blog/2/index.md

 ---
-title: The Pandemic Issue
+title: The Global Pandemic Issue
 issue: 2
 date: "2020-03-11T09:00:00.000Z"
-description: "A critical look at design's role (or lack therof) in coronavirus response, with an eye to foresight and intervention"
+description: "A critical look at design's role (or lack thereof) in coronavirus response, with an eye to foresight and intervention"
 category: issue
 published: true
 tags: